top of page

 –––––

 It is not just Islamic fundamentalists, the Netanyahu government, and other actively warring parties, who exploit martyrdom for political purposes.
-Martyrdom is ubiquitous in Western culture, but many of us barely notice.
-How many Danes, for example, realise that the image on the inner sleeve of their passports is that of a martyr being tortured to death on the cross (picture below)?
+Martyrdom is ubiquitous in Western culture, although many of us barely notice.
+How many Danes, for example, have ever given thought to the fact that the image that adorns the inner sleeve of Danish passports depicts a martyr being tortured to death on the cross (picture below)?

 The inner sleeve of a Danish passport shows a martyr being tortured to death.
 (Source: own photo).

-The cross is Christianity’s most potent symbol.
-Many of the finest paintings in the world were financed by churches and therefore frequently depict martyrdom, including Caravaggio's painting below.
+The cross is Christianity’s most potent symbol - and it is a martyr image.
+Many of the finest paintings in the world were financed by churches and therefore frequently depict martyrdom, including Caravaggio's masterpiece below.
 There is probably not a single church in the US or Europe, which does not glorify the cross, ideally with a writhing Jesus nailed to the wooden beams.

 The crucifixion of Saint Peter by Caravaggio (Source: see here)

 Perhaps you, the reader, are wearing a crucifix pendant around your neck as you read these words?
-If so, remember the jewellery with which you adorn yourself is in fact an instrument of torture.
-Few, if any, can truly claim not to be under the spell of martyrdom, free from one of the darkest sides of culture.
+If so, remember the jewellery with which you currently adorn yourself is an instrument of torture.
+Few, if any, can truly claim not to be under the spell of martyrdom, one of the darkest sides of culture.

 The End